Here are the Lessons You’ll Learn in this Guide:

 — Clearly defined goals of content success (55 percent)

 As referenced above, e-books, reference guides, white papers and video scripts play a vital role in premium content.
 However, the options are endless.
 Choose a platform and type of content your audience values and responds to, creatively combine them and collect leads and revenue.
 (Reminder: Understanding your target audience and its behaviors boosts your results.)

 How about a few ideas to help you think outside the box?

 For 75 percent of marketers, in-person events rank as number one for effectiveness.
 Webinars are second at 66 percent.
 Offering these events in exchange for information or a small fee makes them a valuable component of your premium content.

 What are the options?
 Consider inviting prospects to:

 — Online demos or presentations

 — Exclusive VIP gatherings

 The direct sale of high-value e-books and industry reports generates revenue as well as leads worth nurturing.
-Linking to topics which interest your audience and providing valuable information are the keys to success.
+Linking to topics that interest your audience and providing valuable information are the keys to success.

 Plus, be sure the final product is written well.
 After all, poorly written content is worse than no content at all.
 Remember, your reputation and influence are impacted by every piece of copy you produce.
 And, the internet is not quick to forget or forgive.